Authorities search for conservative activist Charlie Kirk's killer but provide little about motive

 “Blood is falling and dripping down, and you're just like so scared, not just for him but your own safety," she said.

 She said she saw people drop to the ground in an eerie silence pierced immediately by cries.
-She ran while others splashed through decorative pools to get away.
+She and others ran.
 Some fell and were trampled in the stampede.

 When Lattin later learned that Kirk had died, she wept, she said, describing him as a role model who had showed her how to be determined and fight for the truth.